 Student Logo Design Competition

-The Fine Arts Department is holding a student competition for the 2022 Odyssey logo design.
-The winner will receive a prize of $150.00 and have their logo featured on all promotional materials for Odyssey 2022.
-Submissions are due by 5:00 p.m. on March 31, 2021.
+The Fine Arts Department held a student competition for the 2022 Odyssey logo design.
+The winner received a prize of $150.00 and will have their logo featured on all promotional materials for Odyssey 2022.
+Submissions were due by 5:00 p.m. on March 31, 2021.

 Frequently Asked Questions About Odyssey